Vaidehi13/MovieTicketBooking/README.md

 # Key Features

 ## User Authentication
-User authentication is implemented using Spring Security with BCrypt for password encoding
+User authentication is implemented using Spring Security with BCrypt for password encoding.

+## User Authentication using JWT
+User authentication is implemented using JWT on the branch jwt.

 ## OAuth2 Authentication
 Also enabled Google and Github sign-in on oauth2 branch